skalia618/LevitatedFerromagnets/README.md

 - sensitivity.py: All plots of Fig. 5

 In addition, params.py is used by the projection and sensitivity codes to compute quantities for the different setups specified in Table 1.

+The *_constraints/ folders contain constraints used in plotting the projections.